How can casino affiliates retarget their email subscribers with paid campaigns?

 - Prepare your subscriber list: clean, deduplicate, apply consent filters, and hash according to platform requirements.

-Start with list hygiene: remove role accounts, address bounces, and any contacts lacking verifiable consent.
-Hash or secure the file as required by each ad platform to preserve privacy in transit. - Choose platforms: outline options (Meta Custom Audiences, Google Customer Match, programmatic DSPs, Connected TV platforms) and when each is appropriate.
+Start with list hygiene: remove role accounts where appropriate, exclude bounces, deduplicate records, and filter out contacts without verifiable consent for this type of use.
+Hash or secure files according to each ad platform’s requirements before transfer. - Choose platforms: outline options (Meta Custom Audiences, Google Customer Match, programmatic DSPs, Connected TV platforms) and when each is appropriate.

-Start with engagement or traffic objectives that align with your landing content, use conservative automated bids or CPC testing, and allocate a modest budget to collect early signal before scaling. - Link tracking: UTM conventions, CRM attribution, and GA4/analytics integration for unified measurement.
+Start with engagement or traffic objectives that match the landing content, then use conservative automated bidding or CPC tests while the platform gathers signal.
+Keep the first budget modest enough to limit waste but large enough to produce usable directional data. - Link tracking: UTM conventions, CRM attribution, and GA4/analytics integration for unified measurement.

 Creative and messaging guidance (B2B-focused)